 - If using kale, chop into tiny bite sized pieces.

-- For the Apple Bacon Salad, layer the remaining ingredients in the following order after dressing: 1/3 cup matchstick carrots, 4 slices of turkey bacon, chopped, 1 cup of chopped apple, 1 2/3 cups of greens, 2 T pecans (optional 3T of feta cheese)
+- In the two Apple Bacon Salad jars, layer the remaining ingredients in the following order after dressing: 1/3 cup matchstick carrots, 4 slices of chopped turkey bacon, 1 cup of chopped apple, 1 2/3 cups of greens, and 2 Tbsp pecans (plus optional 2 Tbsp of feta cheese)

 - Store jars in the fridge for 4-5 days.
 Remove from fridge and keep out for a few minutes before eating, then shake up the jar to distribute the dressing!
 Enjoy!